reframejs/reframe/docs/overview.template.md

  - Security issues.
 [Easy](https://github.com/zeit/next.js/blob/33f8f282099cb34db2c405aabb883af836d6dc2a/test/integration/production/test/security.js)

+ - cache gets busted on every deploy

 ### Reframe Project Scope

-All types of apps can be created with Reframe, whether it be a universal app, or a static app, or an with a combination of static and dynamic pages.

-That's because you can configure as "HTML-static

-When creating an app with Reframe takes care:
+When creating an app, Reframe takes care of:

  - **Build**
    <br/>
-   Transpiles and bundles your frontend assets.
+   Transpiles and bundles the browser static assets.
 (Uses webpack.)
  - **Server**
    <br/>
-   Sets up a Node.js server that serves dynamic HTMLs and static assets.
+   Sets up a Node.js server serving the browser static assets and your pages' HTML.
 (Uses hapi.)
  - **Routing**
    <br/>
-   Maps URLs to pages.
+   Routes URLs to your pages.

 Reframe **doesn't** take care of:

- - View logic / state management.
+ - View logic / state management
    <br/>
-   It's up to you to manage the state of your views.
-(Or use Redux / MobX / [Reprop](https://github.com/brillout/reprop).)
+   It's up to you to manage the state of your views (or use Redux / MobX).
- - Database.
+ - Database
    <br/>
    It's up to you to create, populate, and query databases.